vuejs/rfcs/active-rfcs/0000-change-default-options-watch-api.md

 Vue 3 introduces the Composition API, and as part of that, a `watch` method.
 More information and examples can be found [here](https://vue-composition-api-rfc.netlify.com/api.html#watch).

-Currently, the code for this feature is shared with the code used by the `watch` options API.
-However, the default behaviors are slighly different; the new `watch` method will trigger immediately after the component is mounted.
-This is not the case for Vue 2.X; this behavior is opt in, via the `immediate` option.
+In Vue 3, the code for the `watch` Composition API is shared with the code used by the `watch` Options API - they exhibit the same behavior.
+This default behavior is slighly different from Vue 2.
+The new `watch` Composition API will trigger immediately after the component is mounted.
+This is not the case for Vue 2; this behavior is opt in, via the `immediate` option.

-This RFC proposes to keep this change moving forward in Vue 3.x; `watch` handlers will be invoke immediately, both when using the `watch` method and the `watch` options API.
+This RFC proposes to keep this change moving forward in Vue 3 `watch` handlers will be invoke immediately, both when using the `watch` method and the `watch` Options API.

 # Basic example